kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## RFM Intuition

-Recency measures last activity.
+Recency measures last activity
-Frequency measures repeat behavior.
+Frequency measures repeat behavior
 Monetary value measures spend

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.